dailymotion/oplog/README.md

 * `type`: The object type (i.e.: `video`, `user`, `playlist`, …)
 * `id`: The object id of the impacted object as string.

-See `examples/` directory for some implementation example in different languages.
+See `examples/` directory for implementation examples in different languages.

 ## Server Sent Event API

-The [SSE](http://dev.w3.org/html5/eventsource/) API runs on the same port as UDP API but using TCP.
+The [SSE](http://dev.w3.org/html5/eventsource/) API runs on the same port as UDP API but in TCP.
 It means that agents have both input and output roles so it is easy to scale the service by putting an agent on every nodes of the source API cluster and expose their HTTP port via the same load balancer as the API while each nodes can send their updates to the UDP port on their localhost.

 The W3C SSE protocol is respected by the book.
 To connect to the API, a GET on `/` with the `Accept: text/event-stream` header is performed.
 If no `Last-Event-ID` HTTP header is passed, the oplog server will start sending all future events with no backlog.
 On each received event, the client must store the last event id as they are treated and submit it back to the server on reconnect using the `Last-Event-ID` HTTP header in order to resume the transfer where it has been interrupted.

 The client must ensure the `Last-Event-ID` header is sent back in the response.
 It may happen that the id defined by `Last-Event-ID` is no longer available in the underlaying capped collection.
-In such case, the agent won't send the backlog as if the `Last-Event-ID` header hadn't been sent, and the requested `Last-Event-ID` header won't be sent back in the response.
+In such case, the agent won't send the backlog as if the `Last-Event-ID` header hadn't been sent.
+The requested `Last-Event-ID` header won't be sent back in the response either.
 You may want to perform a full replication when this happen.

 The following filters can be passed as query-string:
 * `types` A list of object types to filter on separated by comas (i.e.: `types=video,user`).